This class is intended (in order of preference) for

-Students from other relevant bachelors programmes (e.g. Religiewetenschappen, International Studies, Political Science, History) interested in taking this course are requested to contact the coordinator of studies, Eli van Duijnen, to find out whether you can be admitted to this class.
+(3) students from other relevant bachelors programmes (e.g. Religiewetenschappen, International Studies, Political Science, History).
+Please contact the coordinator of studies, Eli van Duijnen, to find out whether you can be admitted to this class.

 This course examines the complex relationship between the state of Israel and the Jewish diasporas.
 By taking an area studies approach and employing some of the key questions in comparative diaspora studies, the course examines the changing relationship between Israel and the Jewish communities in three geographical areas: The Middle East, Europe, and North America.
 The course examines these relationship using the prism of the law which allows immigration to Israel, the tension between Ashkenazi Jews (North America and Western European) and Mizrahi Jews (The Middle East and North Africa), the 1967 occupied territories, Holocaust memory, the iron curtain and the Cold War, among others.